-(g) Percentage of assets calculations:
+(h) Percentage of assets calculations:

-The Court will approve, without a supporting declaration, annual fees of one percent (1%) of the present fair market value of all estate property, real or personal, at the beginning of the accounting period, but not including income received during the accounting period nor net gains and/or losses.
+The Court will approve, without a supporting declaration, annual fees of up to one percent (1%) of the present fair market value of all estate property only upon a factual showing that either (1) the governing instrument specifically provides for this measure of compensation, or (2) this measure of compensation is reasonable (considering the factors set forth in California Rule of Court 7.776) and in the best interests of the estate and its beneficiaries.
+The conclusory statement that "annual fees of 1% of the present fair market value of all estate property is customary in the community", or words to that effect, without more, is not a sufficient factual showing for this purpose.
+Unless otherwise stated in the governing instrument, the "present fair market value of all estate property" shall include all real and personal property at the beginning of the accounting period, but not including income received during the accounting period or net gains and/or losses.
 Good faith estimates of fair market value of real property by the fiduciary are sufficient for this purpose.
-The Court will ordinarily approve a minimum annual fiduciary fee of up to \$1,500.00 for non-professional fiduciaries, and up to \$3,000.00 for professional fiduciaries.
+Notwithstanding the foregoing, the court retains the discretion to adjust requested compensation on a case-by-case basis, after considering all of the facts.
+The Court will ordinarily approve a minimum annual fiduciary fee of up to \$1,500.00 for nonprofessional fiduciaries, and up to \$3,000.00 for professional fiduciaries.

-(Guideline, Attachment 2, Fees (g) revised effective 1/1/16)
+(Guideline, Attachment 2, Fees revised effective 1/1/23)